This article may contain affiliate links. You can see our disclaimer here.

 Indulge in the Smoked Meats of Temozon

 On your way back from Ek Balam, stop in Temozon for lunch.
 This small Yucatecan town is known for its smoked meats, including the popular longaniza sausage.
-Before our first visit to Temozon, I read we would see longaniza hanging in small vendor shops along the main road.
-While this wasn’t the case during our visit, we did find a small shop a couple of blocks in town that happily sold us a small amount.
+When I researched Temozon, I read I would see longaniza hanging in small vendor shops along the main road.
+While this wasn’t the case during my visits, I did find a small shop a couple of blocks in town that happily sold me a small amount.

 For lunch, I recommend sharing a plate of mixed smoked meats (with tortillas, of course) and ordering a couple cervezas.
-We ate at El Negrito Ahumado and would definitely recommend it.
-We also purchased a killer homemade hot sauce as we were leaving.
+El Negrito Ahumado does not disappoint.
+I also purchased a killer homemade hot sauce as I was leaving.

-Tucked away on the square near Candelaria church, this is our favorite place to stay in Valladolid.
+Tucked away on the square near Candelaria church, this is my favorite place to stay in Valladolid.
 You can rent a single dorm bed or a private room for up to four people, making it a great value.
-Our favorite aspect is the tropical courtyard where you can meet new friends at night and enjoy a fabulous complimentary breakfast by morning.
+My favorite aspect is the tropical courtyard where you can meet new friends at night and enjoy a fabulous complimentary breakfast by morning.

-But the secret is out, so book ahead to reserve your stay at Hostel Candelaria.
+But the secret is out, so you’ll need to book ahead to reserve your stay at Hostel Candelaria.

 Check Availability on Booking.com: Hostel Candelaria